 What is Shingles?

-North Dallas area dermatologist, Dr. Matthew Barrows, and his team of dermatology practitioners, are specialized to treat unique skin conditions, such as shingles.
+North Texas dermatologist, Dr. Matthew Barrows, and his team of dermatology practitioners, are specialized to treat unique skin conditions, such as shingles.
 This is a painful skin rash that is caused by the varicella-zoster virus, the virus that also causes chickenpox.
 Shingles can appear anywhere on a patient’s body, but is most likely to appear on the side of the face or torso as a band or stripe of blisters.
 Older adults are more likely to get shingles, especially those with weakened immune systems.
 The majority of people with shingles will improve and not experience another reoccurrence.
 However, some patients can get it again, so it’s essential to manage the condition accordingly.
-Whether you are in Dallas, McKinney, Allen or Rockwall, we have offices to serve you and help you overcome this troublesome skin condition.
+We have offices to serve you and help you overcome this troublesome skin condition.

 What Causes Shingles?